-The Corporation entered into separation agreements with three and twenty-one employees during the years ended September 30, 2020 and 2019, respectively, for a total of \$26 and \$321, respectively.
-As a result of these agreements, the Corporation made payments totaling \$22 and \$277 during the years ended September 30, 2020 and 2019, respectively.
-The Corporation entered into separation agreements during the years ended September 30, 2020 and 2019 that cross over into the subsequent year and were accrued at September 30, 2020 and 2019, totaling \$4 and \$44, respectively.
+The Corporation entered into separation agreements with three and three employees, for a total of \$226 and \$26, during the years ended September 30, 2021 and 2020, respectively.
+As a result of these agreements, the Corporation made payments totaling \$164 and \$22 during the years ended September 30, 2021 and 2020, respectively.
+The Corporation entered into separation agreements during the years ended September 30, 2021 and 2020 that cross over into the subsequent year and were accrued at September 30, 2021 and 2020, totaling \$62 and \$4, respectively.

-11. COVID-19 and CARES Act
+11. COVID-19

-Beginning in late calendar year 2019 and continuing through September 30, 2020, and beyond, the outbreak of the novel coronavirus disease, or COVID-19, has resulted in the declaration of a global pandemic and has adversely affected economic activity across virtually all sectors and industries on a local, national, and global scale.
+Beginning in late calendar year 2019 and continuing through September 30, 2021, and beyond, the outbreak of the novel coronavirus disease, or COVID-19, has resulted in the declaration of a global pandemic and has adversely affected economic activity across virtually all sectors and industries on a local, national, and global scale.
 The impact of COVID-19 on the economy and the Corporation's business continues to be a fluid situation.